Places to Visit Close to Aachen

 Monschau houses

 Monschau, located in the Eifel region, is perfect for budget travelers.
-You can explore its cobbled streets and half-timbered houses for free, or visit The Red House Museum (€4) to learn about 18th-century upper-middle-class life.
+You can explore its cobbled streets and half-timbered houses for free, or visit The Red House Museum (€4 as of 2026) to learn about 18th-century upper-middle-class life.
 In addition, you can pack a picnic and enjoy panoramic views from the castle ruins.
-Regional trains and buses make getting there affordable (€15–20 round trip).
+Regional trains and buses make getting there affordable (€15–20 round trip, free with Deutschlandticket).

-Tip: Visit Monschau during the Christmas season for its magical market—entry is free!
+Tip: Visit Monschau during the Christmas season for its magical market — entry is free!

 Vaals: Sunday Shopping Across the Border